The following roles can configure distributed access to electronic resources:

 The following sections that describe working with inventory management group settings use the following example information:

-- There is a campus called The Science and Physics Libraries Campus that includes the Science Library and the Physics Library
+- There is a campus called The Science and Law Libraries Campus that includes the Science Library and the Law Library.

-- There is another library called the Engineering Library
+- There is another library called the Graduate Library.

-IP Definition for The Science and Physics Libraries Campus
+IP Definition for The Science and Law Libraries Campus

-- On the Inventory Network Groups page (Resource Management > Resource Configuration > Configuration Menu > General > Inventory Network Groups, click Add Group.
+- On the Inventory Network Groups page (Configuration Menu > Resources > General > Inventory Network Groups), click Add Group.
 The Add Group dialog box appears.

-- Add the group The Science and Physics Libraries Campus Group.
-Adding The Science and Physics Libraries Campus Group
+- Add the group The Science and Law Libraries Campus Group and click Add and Close.

-- Open the Packing and portaging portfolio in the Electronic Portfolio Editor and select the Group Settings tab.
-Group Settings Tab
+- Open the Law & policy portfolio in the Electronic Portfolio Editor and select the Group Settings tab.

-- Select the group The Science and Physics Libraries Campus Group.
+- Select the group The Science and Law Libraries Campus Group.

-When Packing and portaging appears in a search, the results indicate that this resource is only available for a specific group.
+When Law & policy appears in a search, the results indicate that this resource is only available for a specific group.